 When winter hits in Australia, the best place to seek solace from the cold is up north.
 And in Western Australia, Exmouth is easily one of the best destinations for the sun and sea.

-While Western Australia is usually skipped by many tourists visiting the land down under, Exmouth is a special place that can’t be missed because it is the gateway to the incredible Ningaloo Marine Park.
+While Western Australia is usually skipped by many tourists visiting the land down under, Exmouth is a special place on the Coral Coast that can’t be missed because it is the gateway to the incredible Ningaloo Reef.

 With stunning turquoise waters for snorkelling and diving, great opportunities for fishing, epic surf conditions and plenty of marine life, Exmouth is one of Australia’s best-kept secrets.